kaujoh01/udacity_ai/sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: For a box in a column, iterate over all boxes in the column to determine if a box (A) has exactly the same two digits as another box (B).
-If so, iterate again over all boxes in the column to remove the digits in the boxes that match the digits of the box A and it isn't the box B. Repeat the above step for all columns, rows and squares.
+A: A naked twin is a situation in an unsolved Sudoku puzzle when more than one box in a unit (a column, a row or a square of 9 boxes) has exactly the same two digits.
+Under such a situation, it is a safe assumption that no other unsolved box in the same unit can have the same digits as the ones in the naked twins box.
+Therefore once we identify if a column, row or a square has naked twins, we need to iterate over all other boxes in the same column/row/square to eliminate matching digits of the naked twins.
+   The concept is extendable to more than two matches - to triples, quadruples etc.
+   In our implementation, we iterate over a column/row/square at a time to find _unsolved_ boxes that match exactly with other boxes.
+These digits _must_ only be placed in the exactly matching boxes, therefore any other non-fully matching box can exclude matching digits.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Simple - just add an extra list which captures the two diagnols.
-Update the peers to include diagnols.
-Use the 'eliminate' and 'only_choice' constraints along with diagnols as part of 'units' to solve the sudoku.
+A: A diagnol sudoku is a sudoku with an additional constraint that a diagnol must only have digits 1-9.
+In an unsolved sudoku, for all boxes which are yet to be solved, we start with all possible answers 1-9 and then apply the constraint that for any box in the diagnol, if we have a solution, then the digit represented by the solved box can be eliminated from the unsolved box.
+After the first step, if unsolved boxes have a digit that is only represented once, then it must be the solution for that box as that digit is not represented by any other box in the diagnol.
+The above two constraints can be iteratively used till a solution is found.

 ### Install